skycryptor/sky-sdk-go/README.md

 The transformed cyphertext can be decrypted by Bob later.

 For making re-encryption, Proxy Service should be provided a special re-encryption key, which is created by Alice specially for Bob.
-The Re-Encryption key generation requires Alice's private key as well Bobs' public key, which means that re-encryption key can be created only by Alice but all without her interaction with Bob.
+The Re-Encryption key generation requires Alice's private key and Bobs' public key.
+This means  re-encryption key can be generated only by Alice and without any interaction with Bob.
-After being provide the re-encryption key, it is very important that the proxy service can re-encrypt Alice's cyphertexts without being able to decrypt them or get any extra information about the original plaintext.
+It is very important to note, that the proxy service once given the re-encryptin key from Alice to Bob, can re-encrypt Alice's cyphertexts without being able to decrypt them or get any extra information about the original plaintext.

 Our Data Encapsulation and Proxy Re-Encryption algorithms are and based on standard ECIES approach and are implemented with [OpenSSL] (https://www.openssl.org/) and [libsodium](https://github.com/jedisct1/libsodium)